-Why Southeast senators won't Buhari's town hall parley: Abaribe
+Why Southeast senators won't attend Buhari's town hall parley: Abaribe

 Senators from the Southeast geo-political zone have declared that they would not attend the economic and security summit President Muhammadu Buhari is organising in Enugu today.